Pohblano/Chatter.ai/README.md

 # Chatter.ai

 ## What is chatter.ai?
 It is a way to incorporate Ai through text messages.
-It also serves as a web application to talk to various Ai's.
+It also serves as a web application to talk to AI

+## Web-App
+* Front-End
+    React
+* Back-End
+    Python
+* APIs
+    ChatGPT
+    Stable Diffusion
+    Twilio

+## How to Start
-///Run front-end
+-Run front-end
   npm start

-///Run server
+-Run server
   cd server
   .venv\Scripts\activate
   flask run

-/// Drop database
-/api/drop_database

-When restarting Ngrok change the url in chat_ollama_web.py